Flag and coat of arms of Transylvania: Later echoes

 As part of the union process of 1918–1922, Transylvania's symbols became an integral part of the Romanian arms.
 One of the first projects to include them in this overall arrangement was drafted in 1921 by Paul Gore, wherein the Transylvanian quarter also represented all of the former Partium.
 In Gore's original version, the fess was removed, and the field was divided or over purpure, while the towers were again replaced by seven hills, or.
 Another 1921 design, proposed to the Heraldic Commission by Keöpeczi, was closely based on Maria Theresa's arms of 1765.
 Under the new conventions, it was also used to symbolize the adjacent lands of Maramureș and Crișana, overshadowing earlier projects to emerge as the Greater Romanian arms.
 Derivative arms also appeared for Romanian institutions: the 28th Infantry Regiment, stationed in Târgu Mureș, featured both the city arms, with the Székely arm-and-sword, and the seven towers.
 Such heraldic arrangements still met some opposition, with a formal protest registered soon after adoption by magistrate Constantin Obedeanu and other intellectuals.
-This group favored only minimal changes to Romania's previous coat of arms, with the inclusion of the lions and hills in Michael the Brave's seal, as a stand-in for Transylvania.
+This group favored only minimal changes to Romania's previous coat of arms, with the inclusion of the lions and hills in Michael the Brave's seal as a stand-in for Transylvania.

 In contrast, the 1765 arms returned as symbols of Hungarian irredentism during the Regency period.
 Also in 1921, a statue called "East" was erected in Szabadság tér, Budapest.
 It showed Prince Csaba setting free a female figure bearing the Transylvanian shield.
 Another political statement was the Transylvanian folk-song collection of Béla Bartók and Zoltán Kodály, which, on its 1921 edition cover, displayed the "coat of arms of Transylvania under the Hungarian royal crown".
 In April 1922, an "impressive procession" of irredentists took place outside St. Stephen's Basilica in Lipótváros.
 A "flag of separated Transylvania" was carried therein by Nándor Urmánczy, on behalf of his National Defense Party.
 The medium arms of 1915, including Transylvania's symbols, were still endorsed by the Regency, but for two decades appeared only rarely on its official insignia; usage again peaked in 1938–1944.
+A flag of Kalotaszeg was carried at the Vigadó of Pest during celebrations of Otto von Habsburg's birthday, in November 1930.